Disclaimer

 Finally, the last part of the lexer is the part that handles outputting

-tokens.
+multiple DEDENT tokens.
 It works like this: inside the lexer,

-there is a function called token_cache
+there is a function called token_cache that has the following

 definition:

-tokens once a DEDENTMANY
+filled with DEDENT tokens once a DEDENTMANY

 token is output by the lexer.
 Notice that the parser never expects a

-token, that is only used internally by the lexer.
+DEDENTMANY token, that is only used internally by the lexer.

 Using The Lexer